Puzan789/Transformers_From_Scratch/Readme.md

 3. **Positional_Encoding** - Understanding and implementing the  concept of Positional Encoding in transformers.
 [Read more](Positional_Encoding/Readme.md)
 4. **Encoder layer** - Understanding and Implementing  the Encoder layer.
 [Read more](CodingTransformerEncoder/Readme.md)
 5. **Decoder layer** - Understanding and Implementing  the Decoder layer.
 [Read more](CodingTransformerDecoder/Readme.md)
+6. **Sentence Tokenization** -So, while studying, I implemented the same language translator dataset used by the instructor.
+But after completing this, I will implement it in other languages.
+Explanation :[Read more](SentenceTokenization/Readme.md)